Knowing how to grow a Euonymus plant is essential for adding excellent texture to your garden. The good news is it’s actually pretty easy.

 This type of shrub comes in 175 different varieties which include everything from dwarf shrubs up to 15 feet tall trees and even climbing vines.

 They are favoured for their attractive foliage and their stunning autumn color.
 Some of these plants even have unique fruit and seed pods.

 They are available in a huge range of colour and size.
 You can get them as deciduous plants or evergreens.

 This shrub will have you covered.

-Pruning the foliage can be done anytime to keep its shape and size but I wouldn’t cut the plant back hard until it is dormant.
-It will be very stressful on it if you cut it back hard when it is still in it's growing stage.
+Pruning the tips can be done anytime to keep its shape and size but I wouldn’t cut the plant back hard until it is dormant.
+Your plant will get very stressed if you cut it back hard when it is still in its growing stage.

 There are several ways to use these shrubs in your landscape, here are a few: